Course

 Professional Boundaries

-The purpose of this Position Statement is to provide guidance to nurses regarding expectations related to professional boundaries, inclusive of social media, and to provide nurses with guidance to prevent boundary violations.
-(7)
+The purpose of this Position Statement is to guide nurses regarding expectations related to professional boundaries, including social media, and to provide nurses with guidance to prevent boundary violations (5).

-The Texas Board of Nursing (BON or Board), in keeping with its mission to protect the public health, safety, and welfare, holds nurses accountable for knowing, recognizing, and maintaining professional boundaries of the nurse-patient/client relationship.
-The term, professional boundaries, is defined as the appropriate limits which should be established by the nurse maintaining Texas nursing jurisprudence and ethics in the nurse/client relationship due to the nurse's power and the patient's vulnerability.
-Professional boundaries refer to the provision of nursing services within the limits of the nurse/client relationship, which promote the client's dignity, independence, and best interests and refrain from inappropriate involvement in the client's personal relationships and/or the obtainment of the nurse's personal gain at the client's expense.
-(7)
+In keeping with its mission to protect public health, safety, and welfare, the Texas Board of Nursing (BON or Board) holds nurses accountable for knowing, recognizing, and maintaining professional boundaries of the nurse-patient/client relationship.
+The term professional boundaries is defined as the appropriate limits that the nurse should establish in the nurse/client relationship due to the nurse's power and the patient's vulnerability.
+Professional boundaries refer to the provision of nursing services within the limits of the nurse/client relationship, which promote the client's dignity, independence, and best interests and refrain from inappropriate involvement in the client's relationships and the obtainment of the nurse's gain at the client's expense (5).

 The National Council of State Boards of Nursing (NCSBN) defines professional boundaries as the spaces between the nurse's power and the patient's vulnerability.
-The power of the nurse comes from the nurse's professional position and access to sensitive personal information.
-The difference in personal information the nurse knows about the patient versus personal information the patient knows about the nurse creates an imbalance in the nurse-patient relationship.
-Nurses should make every effort to respect the power imbalance and ensure a patient-centered relationship.
-(7)
+The nurse's power comes from the nurse's professional position and access to sensitive personal information.
+The difference in personal information the nurse knows about the patient versus the personal information the patient knows about the nurse creates an imbalance in the nurse-patient relationship.
+Nurses should respect the power imbalance and ensure a patient-centered relationship (5).

-Common to the definition of professional boundaries from the Texas Board of Nursing and from the NCSBN is that a nurse abstains from personal gain at the client's expense and the nurse refrains from inappropriate involvement with the patient or the patient's family.
-(7)
+Common to the definition of professional boundaries from the Texas Board of Nursing and the NCSBN is that a nurse abstains from personal gain at the client's expense and refrains from inappropriate involvement with the patient or the patient's family (5).

 Duty of a Nurse in Maintenance of Professional Boundaries

 There is a power differential between the nurse and the patient.
-The patient depends on the knowledge of the nurse and relies on the nurse to advocate for the patient and to ensure actions are taken in the patient's best interest.
-The nurse has a duty to protect the patient, including establishing and maintaining professional boundaries in the nurse-patient/client relationship.
-Under or over-involvement can be harmful to the patient and may interfere with the nurse-patient relationship.
-Visualizing the two ends of the spectrum may assist the nurse in knowing, recognizing, and maintaining the professional boundaries of nurse-patient relationships.
-(7)
+The patient depends on the nurse's knowledge and relies on the nurse to advocate for the patient and ensure actions are taken in the patient's best interest.
+The nurse must protect the patient, establishing and maintaining professional boundaries in the nurse-patient/client relationship.
+Under or over-involvement can harm the patient and may interfere with the nurse-patient relationship.
+Visualizing the two ends of the spectrum may assist the nurse in knowing, recognizing, and maintaining the professional boundaries of nurse-patient relationships (5).

 Patients each have their own unique needs and abilities.
 The boundary line for any one patient may change over time and may not be the same as the boundary line for another patient.
-It is up to the nurse to assess the patient and recognize the patient's needs, adjusting the nursing care accordingly, while also maintaining what is learned from this Texas nursing jurisprudence and ethics course.
-Every nurse is responsible for knowing, recognizing, and maintaining the professional boundaries of the nurse-client relationship.
-(7)
+It is up to the nurse to assess and recognize the patient's needs, adjusting the nursing care accordingly.
+Every nurse is responsible for knowing, identifying, and maintaining the professional boundaries of the nurse-client relationship (5).

 Boundary Violations

 Online postings may harm patients if protected health information is disclosed.
 In addition, social media postings may reflect negatively on individual nurses, the nursing profession, the public's trust in the nursing profession, or the employer and may jeopardize careers.
-In a survey by the NCSBN, many of the responding boards reported that they had received complaints about nurses inappropriately using social media sites.
-The survey results indicated that nurses have been disciplined by boards, fired by employers, and criminally charged for the inappropriate or unprofessional use of social media.
-(7)
+In an NCSBN survey, many responding boards reported receiving complaints about nurses misusing social media sites.
+The survey results indicated that boards fired by employers have disciplined nurses and are criminally charged for the inappropriate or unprofessional use of social media (5).

-To ensure the mission to protect and promote the welfare of the people of Texas, the Texas Board of Nursing supports both the guidelines and principles of social media use by the NCSBN and American Nurses Association.
-In accordance with the NCSBN guidelines and Board rules, it is the Board's position that: (7)
+To ensure the mission to protect and promote the welfare of the people of Texas, the Texas Board of Nursing supports the guidelines and principles of social media use by the NCSBN and the American Nurses Association.
+By the NCSBN guidelines and Board rules, it is the Board's position that (5):

-Nurses are bound by Texas nursing jurisprudence and ethics and have an ethical and legal obligation to maintain patient privacy and confidentiality at all times.
-When using social media, nurses do not identify patients by name or post or publish information that may lead to the identification of a patient.
+Nurses have an ethical and legal obligation to maintain patient privacy and confidentiality.
+When using social media, nurses do not identify patients by name or post or publish information that may lead to patient identification.
 Limiting access to postings through privacy settings is not sufficient to ensure privacy.
-Nurses must promptly report any identified breach of confidentiality or privacy.
+Nurses must promptly report any identified breach of confidentiality or privacy (5).

 Nurses maintain professional boundaries in the use of electronic media.
-The nurse has an obligation to establish, communicate and enforce professional boundaries with patients in the online environment.
-Nurses do not refer to patients in a disparaging manner, even if the patient is not identified or transmit information that may be reasonably anticipated to violate patient rights to confidentiality or privacy or otherwise degrade or embarrass the patient.
-(7)
+The nurse must establish, communicate, and enforce professional boundaries with patients online.
+Nurses do not refer to patients disparagingly, even if the patient is not identified, or transmit information that may be reasonably anticipated to violate patient rights to confidentiality or privacy or otherwise degrade or embarrass the patient (5).

-In accordance with Texas nursing jurisprudence and ethics, nurses must provide nursing services without discrimination and do not make threatening, harassing, profane, obscene, sexually explicit, racially derogatory, homophobic, or other offensive comments.
-(7)
+Nurses must provide nursing services without discrimination and not make threatening, harassing, profane, obscene, sexually explicit, racially derogatory, homophobic, or other offensive comments (5).

-Nurses must be aware of and comply with all laws and rules, including employer policies regarding the use of electronic devices, including employer-owned computers, cameras, and the use of personal devices in the workplace.
-In addition, nurses must ensure appropriate and therapeutic use of all patient-related electronic media, including patient-related images, photos, or videos, in accordance with applicable laws, rules, and institutional policies and procedures.
-(7)
+Nurses must be aware of and comply with all laws and rules, including employer policies regarding using electronic devices, including employer-owned computers, cameras, and personal devices.
+In addition, nurses must ensure appropriate and therapeutic use of all patient-related electronic media, including patient-related images, photos, or videos, by applicable laws, rules, and institutional policies and procedures (5).

 The use of social media can be of tremendous benefit to nurses and patients alike, for example, the dissemination of public safety announcements.
-However, nurses must be aware of the potential consequences of disclosing patient-related information via social media.
+However, nurses must know the potential consequences of disclosing patient-related information via social media.
 Nurses must always maintain professional standards, boundaries, and compliance with local, state, and federal laws.
-All nurses have an obligation to protect their patient's privacy and confidentiality which extends to all environments, including the social media environment.
-(7)
+All nurses must protect their patients' privacy and confidentiality, which extends to all environments, including social media (5).

 The following are ways to avoid problems when using social media: